danielsbeiti/ScratchGPT-10M/README.md

 ## Acknowledgements

-This project draws inspiration from the transformer architecture described in ["Attention Is All You Need"](https://arxiv.org/abs/1706.03762) and the GPT model series by OpenAI.
-Additional learning resources include Andrej Karpathy's video tutorials and 3Blue1Brown explanations.
+This project draws inspiration from Andrej Karpathy's video tutorials and 3Blue1Brown explanations, implementing the transformer architecture described in ["Attention Is All You Need"](https://arxiv.org/abs/1706.03762).